ibm-cloud-docs/assistant-data/install-130.md

 To create persistent volumes, complete the following steps:

-You must be a cluster administrator to create local storage volumes, and the script used to create them must be run from the master node of the cluster.
+You must be a cluster administrator to create local storage volumes, and the script used to create them must be run from the coordinator node of the cluster.
 {: important}

-1. On the master node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory of the archive file that you extracted the product files from earlier.
+1. On the coordinator node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory of the archive file that you extracted the product files from earlier.

 1. If you want to see all of the options that are available to you when you create persistent volumes, run the following command: